Skip to content

 };

-First, look at the constructor—we use a separate std::stop_source (the member variable stop_src), rather than relying on the one inside std::jthread.
-We pass the same token to each worker thread through stop_src.get_token() in the lambda capture list.
-The reason for this is that all worker threads must share the same stop signal—if each std::jthread used its own std::stop_source, you'd have to call request_stop() on them one by one, which is tedious and easy to miss.
+First, the constructor—we use an independent std::stop_source (member stop_source_), not the one inside std::jthread.
+We pass the same token to each worker via stop_source_.get_token() in the lambda capture.
+This is necessary because all workers must share the same stop signal—if each std::jthread used its own internal token, we'd have to call request_stop() on each one individually, which is tedious and error-prone.

-Next, look at the destructor—it first calls stop_src.request_stop(), then cv.notify_all(), and finally join()s each thread one by one.
-You might ask, since request_stop() triggers cv.wait() to return false, why do we need the extra notify_all()?
-Indeed, theoretically request_stop() alone would suffice, but explicitly calling notify_all() is a clearer expression of intent, and it ensures we don't rely on specific implementation timing—what if there's a race condition between request_stop() and cv.wait()?
-Writing one extra line of notify_all() in exchange for determinism is worth it.
+Next, the destructor—first call request_stop(), then notify_all(), and finally let the std::jthreads join.
+You might ask, since request_stop() triggers cv_.wait() to return, why the extra notify_all()?
+Theoretically, request_stop() is enough, but explicit notify_all() is clearer intent and ensures we don't rely on specific implementation timing—what if there's a race between request_stop() and the last wait()?
+An extra line buys certainty.

 Where We Are

-In this article, starting from the pain points of std::thread, we walked through the auto-join semantics of std::jthread, the cooperative cancellation mechanism of std::stop_source/std::stop_token/std::stop_callback, and finally strung them all together in a thread pool.
-Looking back, the design philosophy behind C++20's approach is actually quite simple—don't forcefully kill threads, but send them a signal to exit gracefully on their own.
-But behind this simple design, it solves the two most headache-inducing problems from the std::thread era: crashing if you forget to join, and having no way to notify a thread to stop.
+In this article, we started from the pain points of std::thread, covered std::jthread's auto-join semantics, the std::stop_source/std::stop_token/std::stop_callback cooperative cancellation mechanism, and finally strung them all together in a thread pool.
+Looking back, C++20's design is simple—don't force kill threads, signal them to exit gracefully.
+But behind this simple design, it solves the two biggest headaches from the std::thread era: crashing on forgotten join and inability to signal stops.

-In the next article, we will integrate these tools to build a more complete thread pool—with task priorities, dynamic thread counts, and work stealing.
-With the foundation of std::jthread and stop tokens, the subsequent steps will be much smoother.
-Correctness first, performance second—this principle hasn't changed.
+Next, we will integrate these tools to build a more complete thread pool—with task priorities, dynamic thread counts, and work stealing.
+With the foundation of std::jthread and stop tokens, the rest will be much easier.
+Correctness first, performance second—this principle never changes.

 Exercises